Suryavamsi53/Software-Systems/README.md

 - ✅ Pattern-based (not problem-based)
 - ✅ Deep concepts (not memorization)
 - ✅ Why > How (reasoning before coding)
-- ✅ Interview-realistic (what Amazon actually asks)
+- ✅ Interview-realistic (what Company actually asks)
 - ✅ Scalable thinking (works for 10^5 inputs)

 ---